-We decided that we liked the old-time western look of the Hereford breed so soon thereafter we contacted a breeder and purchased our very first registered Hereford pairs.
+We decided that we liked the old-time look of the Hereford breed.
+So soon thereafter we contacted a breeder and purchased our very first registered Hereford pairs.

 I notice the small things more – the beauty of the first tiny spring flowers to peek out from the sleeping grass, the graceful hawk that calls to her young as she teaches them to fly, and the amazing array of colors present on a butterfly’s wings.
 I try to be as gentle as I can as I tread on this land and in this life.

 I’ve learned about the price paid for convenience foods in currency, health and environmental terms and I’ve begun to make many of those things myself in a healthier & less expensive manner.

 When I was diagnosed with breast cancer a few years ago RancherMan suggested I start writing a blog to exercise my mind while my body was healing from tests, procedures & surgeries.

-On this blog I hope to share a wide range of posts – there is of course the joy of a new calf and the worry of droughts and floods but I’ll also share a glimpse into daily life on the homestead.
+On this website I hope to share a wide range of posts.
+There is of course the joy of a new calf and the worry of droughts and floods but I’ll also share a glimpse into daily life on the homestead.

 If you desire to contact us, you can email us below: